Program at Reagan National and Dulles International Airports

 Rotating Art Exhibits

 Reagan National Airport frequently hosts rotating art exhibits on the baggage claim level.
-Stay tuned for the next exhibit that will be featured.

 When Terminal B/C was constructed, an Architectural Enhancement Program integrated commissioned artworks into the architecture of the Terminal.
 Each piece is integral to the building.
 Renowned Architect Cesar Pelli, who designed the Terminal, called it “a rich sequence of visual experiences.”
 Thirty individual works are permanent features in the building—including 10 floor medallions on the Concourse; 11 balustrades that overlook the Concourse; 5 murals; 1 bridge sculpture; 1 sunscreen panel on the south wall of the ticket level lobby; and 2 stained glass friezes on the concourse-airside curtain wall.
 The pieces include a great variety of materials: stained glass, marble and glass mosaics, terrazzo, cast bronze, hammered aluminum and copper, painted steel, porcelain enamel and traditional paint on board and canvas.
 Numerous local and national organizations were contacted to reach out to the widest possible variety of artists for the program.